Astronomy Department Return to Campus Information

 Before visiting campus you are required to sign-up on the department sign-up sheet.
 The easiest way to access this sheet is using a web browser to go to the OSU SharePoint system:

 You may sign-up for a half-day shift on a particular day, following the guidelines below.
 You are responsible for making sure that if you are in a shared office, your visit does not overlap with that of another person in the same office.
-None of our shared offices is large enough to allow more than one person at a time for the semester (we will let everyone know if this changes).
+None of our shared offices is large enough to allow more than one person at a time at present (we will let everyone know if this changes).

 During your Visit